 As a singer, Dr. Allerton has performed in Red Shift, the preeminent professional choir of Baton Rouge, since the ensemble’s founding in 2015.
 In October 2017, Red Shift gave an invitational performance at Louisiana-ACDA, and in October 2018 they will give an invitational performance at the CMS National Conference in Vancouver, British Columbia.

-Ms. Allerton holds a Bachelor of Music Education from James Madison University and a Master of Music in Music Education with an emphasis in Choral Conducting from the Eastman School of Music, University of Rochester.
-While at Eastman, Ms. Allerton was a graduate assistant for undergraduate choral methods classes and assistant conductor for the Eastman Women’s Chorale.
-Ms. Allerton’s primary conducting teachers and mentors are John Dickson and William Weinert, with additional training received by David Hill, Simon Carrington, James Jordan, Robert Page, Trey Davis, and Kevin Fenton.
+Dr. Allerton holds a Bachelor of Music Education from James Madison University, a Master of Music in Music Education with an emphasis in Choral Conducting from the Eastman School of Music, and a Doctor of Musical Arts in Choral Conducting from Louisiana State University.
+While at LSU, Dr. Allerton was the graduate assistant conductor for their top choral ensemble, the LSU A Cappella Choir, whom she helped prepare for invitational performances given at Louisiana-ACDA (2014), ACDA Southern Division in Chattanooga (2016), and the Association of British Choral Directors National Convention (2016).
+Dr. Allerton’s primary conducting teachers and mentors are John Dickson and William Weinert, with additional training received by David Hill, Simon Carrington, James Jordan, Robert Page, Trey Davis, and Kevin Fenton.